russellw/wic/README.md

 To use wic, bring up a command window that has Visual Studio in the path and type `wic install`.
 This requires administrator privilege in order to modify the contents of `Program Files (x86)`; an easy way to arrange this is to bring up a new command window by right-clicking on the icon and selecting 'Run as administrator'.
 Subsequent operation does not require this privilege.

-To put things back the way they were, type 'wic uninstall`.
+To put things back the way they were, type `wic uninstall`.

 By default, wic calls `real-cl.exe` for normal operation of Visual Studio.
 To tell it to start calling Clang, set the `wic` environment variable with the location of the Clang binary folder e.g.